 (I’m not really sure what ‘Or Else’ looks like, but fortunately neither of us have had to follow through! )

-WATER!!!
-Why? you ask … because we were waiting for the nurse to come round to take blood samples for our new Life Insurance policy so that meant I had to wait until after that before I calmed my stress level with wine!
+Why, you ask?
+Well because we were waiting for the nurse to come round to take blood samples for our new Life Insurance policy so that meant I had to wait until after that before I calmed my stress level with wine!
 She was only due at 19.00!!

-At this point my ability to be polite had vanished and I yelled like a banshee for my husband to sort the kids out all while being hooked up to the blood pressure machine only to have it read 90/50!!
+At this point my ability to be polite had vanished.
+I yelled like a banshee for my husband to sort the kids out.
+At this exact moment I was hooked up to the blood pressure machine only to have it read 90/50!!
 I sh*t you Not!
 It was LOW!
 Too Low!

 How is that possible when my stress level was off the scale?
 How?